atbcb/usab-uswds/news/_posts/2024-05-02-u-s-access-board-holds-town-hall-and-meetings-with-city-of-los-angeles.md

     <em> Access Board Members, staff, and others listen to Los Angeles city officials explain public right-of-way features on the streets of LA.</em>
   </figcaption>
 </figure>

-On Thursday, April 18th, the Board participated in a series of conversations with City of Los Angeles officials, organized in collaboration with the [City’s Department on Disability](https://disability.lacity.gov/) and hosted at Loyola Law School’s Coelho Center for Disability Law, Policy and Innovation.
-Former United States Representative **Tony Coelho**, one of the primary sponsors of the [Americans with Disabilities Act (ADA)](https://www.access-board.gov/about/law/ada.html), began the day with comments highlighting the progress that has been made to advance accessibility and the opportunities for improvement that remain.

 Throughout the day, the Board engaged in discussions on the following topics: